Blog

 • What are your rates for complications or revisions?

-• Which implants and surgical techniques do you recommend for my case?
+• Which surgical techniques do you recommend for my case?

 • Can you share any patient feedback or references?